WJHU

-WJHU is a radio station based in Baltimore, Maryland.
-The Johns Hopkins University owns the station, a community radio station with student volunteers, who are mainly on-air deejays and other program hosts.
+WJHU is a student-run internet radio station based in Baltimore, Maryland.
+The station is run by students of Johns Hopkins University, who are mainly on-air deejays and other program hosts.
 Programming blocks are divided into formats, dealing mostly with music, sports and cultural life: classical, dance, folk, jazz, public affairs, sports, rap, and rock formats — along with a few specialty shows outside any of the formats.
 Its studios are located on the Homewood campus.

 History

 Early years

 WJHU had its antecedents in the mid-1940s with an informal broadcast from Levering Hall on the Homewood campus.
 In the early 1950s the campus radio station moved into the basement of the Alumni Memorial Residences II (AMR II), where it would stay for the next thirty years.
 WJHU transmitted on the 830 AM frequency in the dormitories via carrier current (a low-wattage transmission using the wiring in buildings).

 By the mid-1970s, the station operated with students running 3-hour shows on a 24/7 programming schedule.
 The station also carried away Johns Hopkins lacrosse games with student announcers.
 A long-time goal of the station was to transition to being an actual broadcast station on FM (which was the ostensible reason for requiring all staff to obtain a U.S. Federal Communications Commission (FCC) 3rd class operator's license).

 Technical issues in 1975 led to suspension of broadcasting for much of the academic year and to questions among the staff concerning management.
 This in turn led in early 1976 to changes in management, programming, and use of facilities, as well as to increased attention from the university administration.